GagaOOLala

 GagaOOLala is a Taiwan-based worldwide subscription video on demand service, specializing in uncensored LGBTQ-related films, LGBTQ TV films & LGBTQ TV drama series.
 It has partnered with Japanese-based Line TV, initially in Thailand, and then across Asia, to provide the service with GagaOOLala-made TV series.
 GagaOOLala is owned by Portico Media, whose also carried pay TV channels for Taiwan cable TV provider along with Chunghwa Telecom's MOD platform.

 The service launched in March 2017, initially only on Taiwan, before rolling out to the 10 ASEAN nations in South East Asia in 2017, Hong Kong and Macau in 2018 and the rest of Asia in 2019.
-The service became available globally, except in mainland China and North Korea, in May 2020.
+The service became available globally, except in mainland China and North Korea, by May 2020.

 It is the first LGBTQ-focused OTT platform in Asia.
 Its catalog includes feature films, shorts, documentaries, series and its own original content.

 History

 Portico Media is one of the co-founders of the Taiwan International Queer Film Festival and was in charge of the organization of the festival during its first three editions (2014, 2015, 2016).
 However, Jay Lin still found the film festival experience limiting regarding the availability of LGBTQ content for Asian audiences and decided to establish Asia's first LGBTQ-streaming platform, GagaOOLala.
 GagaOOLala was first launched in Taiwan on November 11, 2016.
 Its first expansion into the Asian market took place with the launch in the 10 countries that conform ASEAN in Southeast Asia on April 28, 2017.
 On May 13, 2018, GagaOOLala was launched in Hong Kong and Macau.
 On June 14, 2019, the streaming service started operations in all of South Asia.
 The company made the announcement together with a distribution tie-in with KASHISH Mumbai International Queer Film Festival.
 On May 15, 2020, GagaOOLala became available globally.